-This week, some web sleuths on user-contributed website Reddit managed to upend the stock market by driving the price of video game store GameStop’s stock to unprecedented levels.
+This week, web sleuths on user-contributed website Reddit managed to upend the stock market by driving the price of video game store GameStop’s stock to unprecedented levels.
 The impact is multi-faceted, including causing a major hedge fund institutional investor to declare bankruptcy.
 Moore School Finance Assistant Professor Chao Jiang’s research focuses on factors affecting stock returns, and he has been keeping a close eye on the GameStop phenomenon.

 How has the GameStop situation occurring on Wall Street affected the overall stock market?